Red Sparrow (soundtrack): Reception

-A critic from Film Music Central said, "Howard’s score for Red Sparrow is a gorgeous listening experience".
-Sean Wilson of MFiles wrote "As a stand-alone listening experience most of the drama is in the first and final two tracks.
+A critic from Film Music Central said, "Howard's score for Red Sparrow is a gorgeous listening experience".
+Sean Wilson of MFiles wrote: "As a stand-alone listening experience most of the drama is in the first and final two tracks.
 While these last a full 29 minutes combined, the middle section of the album largely consists of suspense music.
 However there is enough textural variation and sonically surprising moments scattered throughout to maintain interest until the climax in the final two tracks.
 James Newton Howard has created something that's different and very welcome."
-Caleb Burnett of Set the Tape wrote "James Newton Howard is one among only a few working composers who could’ve written such a fitting score for Red Sparrow.
+Caleb Burnett of Set the Tape wrote: "James Newton Howard is one among only a few working composers who could've written such a fitting score for Red Sparrow.
 He does an exemplary job of implementing the elements essential to an international spy film, specifically one involving Russia.
-Red Sparrow’s themes of nationalism, patriotism, heroism, and virtue might not have been as digestible or effectual without the nationalistic and reflective aesthetic created by Howard."
-Michael Hollands of Sound at the Movies wrote "James Newton Howard once again proved he is an artist of the highest caliber."
+Red Sparrows themes of nationalism, patriotism, heroism, and virtue might not have been as digestible or effectual without the nationalistic and reflective aesthetic created by Howard."
+Michael Hollands of Sound at the Movies wrote: "James Newton Howard once again proved he is an artist of the highest caliber."

-Eric Kohn of IndieWire wrote "James Newton Howard’s ominous score adheres to a familiar set of beats, but it’s the rare big Hollywood mood piece and mostly satisfying on those terms."
+Eric Kohn of IndieWire wrote: "James Newton Howard's ominous score adheres to a familiar set of beats, but it's the rare big Hollywood mood piece and mostly satisfying on those terms."
 Robbie Collin of The Daily Telegraph called it as a "prowling, Bernard Herrmann-esque score", while Chris Bumbray of JoBlo.com reviewed it as a "really solid score".
-Ryan Pollard of Starburst wrote "Composer James Newton Howard delivers a suspenseful score".
+Ryan Pollard of Starburst wrote: "Composer James Newton Howard delivers a suspenseful score".